-The --vc-target-bed-padding option is optional.
-It can be used to pad all of the target BED regions with the specified value.
+This is an optional command line input that can be used to pad all of the target BED regions with the specified value.
 For example, if a BED region is 1:1000-2000 and a padding value of 100 is used, it is equivalent to using a BED region of 1:900-2100 and a padding value of 0.
 Any padding added to --vc-target-bed-padding is used by the small variant caller and by the target bed coverage/callability reports.
 The default padding is 0.